ZCode-opensource/image-artisan-xl/README.md

 - Easy sharing of models and Lora's metadata since the information its stored in each model, including sample image, sample generation, triggers and tags for filtering.
 - Latent Consistency Models (LCM) and LoRAs for fast inference.
 - Segmind Stable Diffusion (SSD-1B and Vega) models for VRAM savings.
-- SDXL Turbo supported
+- SDXL Turbo supported.
-- ControlNet
+- ControlNet.
 - T2I Adapters
-- IP Adapters (just one at a time for now) with multiple images.
+- Multiple IP Adapters with multiple images.
-- Dataset creation and management
+- Dataset creation and management.
-- Dreambooth LoRA Training (more to come)
+- Dreambooth LoRA Training (more to come).
-- Resume training
+- Resume training.
-- Image bucketing for training
+- Image bucketing for training.

 ## Limitations